 You can view the best of Scotland wildlife, including rare birds & marine mammals, and experience the magic as you explore the forests, caves and numerous islands.

 Knowing the best places to go is undoubtedly the secret to seeing what you want to see, and some parts of Scotland throw up a great deal of opportunities for lovers of wildlife.
 A camera is a must-have as you explore the best places in the country for spotting rare wildlife, marine life and birds.
 An added bonus is the scenic beauty of the lochs, the mountains and some truly magnificent countryside.

 There are many zoos and safari parks you can visit, but really, nothing quite compares to seeing our wildlife species in their natural habitats, either on the land or in the sea.

 If you happen to be in THE MORAY FIRTH area, North 58° Sea Adventures offers you the chance to have a truly unique experience, with an exhilarating trip out to the Moray Firth, exploring the beautiful Moray coastline and it’s amazing and abundant wildlife.

 Departing from Findhorn Marina, these 2 hour adventures offer a good chance of encountering some of the incredible wildlife, including: Bottlenose Dolphins, Seals, Harbour Porpoise, Minke Whales, Basking Sharks and hundreds of seabirds!

-Along the way you are likely to spot Red Deer and birds of prey like the Kestrel, the Red Kite, and you may even be lucky enough to catch a glimpse of the majestic Golden Eagle.
+Along the way you are likely to spot Red Deer and birds of prey like the Kestrel, the Red Kite, and you may be lucky enough to catch a glimpse of the majestic Golden Eagle.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
-Helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and more.
+Get some helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and more.